powerapi-ng/powerapi-ng.github.io/docs/reference/reports/reports.md

 ## HWPC Reports

-A `HWPCReport` is used to report performance counters and RAPL.
+A `HWPC Report` is used to report performance counters and RAPL.
 Its specific fields are the following:

 - `groups`: a list of subreport that can be of three kind, `rapl`, `core` and